AbdulDavids/blog/content/about.md

 ---

-# Hello there!
+# Hi, I'm Abdul Baari!
 &nbsp;

-My name is Abdul Baari and I’m a software engineer currently studying towards my BSc in Computer Science.
-I'm passionate about new technologies, especially artificial intelligence as well as cloud computing (AWS pricing scares me).
+I’m a software engineer currently studying towards my BSc in Computer Science.
+I'm passionate about learning new things and trying out stuff that almost certainly wont work (which you'll find a lot of on this blog).

+ I'm particularly interested in LLMs as well as cloud computing and my long term dream is to create a real life [JARVIS](https://en.wikipedia.org/wiki/J.A.R.V.I.S.) from Iron Man, which happens to be the movie which made me decide to become a software engineer

+&nbsp;

-In my spare time I like to write as well as well as look at cool old German cars.
-On weekends you'll find me crying, throwing and screaming as Ferrari loses another chance at a championship.
+In my spare time I like to look longingly at cool old German cars and following Formula One.
+On weekends you'll find me crying, screaming and throwing up as Ferrari loses another chance at a championship.
+Next year will be our year though haha😅

+&nbsp;

 This blog is designed to be an outlet for random thoughts and rants I'll most certainly be sharing with the 2-3 people who'll actually stumble upon it (If you're a recruiter, this isnt how I am in real life I swear).

+&nbsp;

 Anyways, enjoy the show!

 &nbsp;